Planning a New Year's Day party? Here's how we throw our annual New Year's Day Pajama Party, complete with a waffle bar!

-Next to the waffles, we set out bowls filled with various toppings, including:
+Next to the waffles, we set out bowls filled with various toppings.
+These included:

 Other topping ideas:

-* Have a small batch of pre-mixed pancake batter ready to go, in case guests go through all of the waffles you made.
+- Have a small batch of pre-mixed waffle batter ready to go, in case guests go through all of the waffles you made.

-* Waffle makers can get pretty hot quickly, so be sure to keep them high away from little kid hands.
+- Waffle makers can get pretty hot quickly.
+Be sure to keep them on a counter high enough away from little kid hands.

-The waffle bar was definitely a wonderful addition to our annual New Year's Day party, and I would highly recommend it for small brunch gatherings or baby showers, birthdays, even bridal luncheons.
-It was a great way to start 2015!
+The waffle bar was definitely a wonderful addition to our annual New Year's Day party.
+I would highly recommend it for small brunch gatherings or baby showers, birthdays, even bridal luncheons.
+It was a great way to start the new year!